mosip/vc-verifier/vc-verifier/kotlin/README.md

 ```
 {
     verificationStatus : true
-    verificaitonMessage : "" or "VC is Expired"(for Expiration scenario)
+    verificationMessage : "" or "VC is Expired"(for Expiration scenario)
     verificationErrorCode: ""
 }
 ```